> Waterson:Carthy > Songs > The Lion’s Den

 Originally a blackletter broadside, in five parts, titled The Distressed Lady, or A Trial of True Love.
 Cecil Sharp collected four sets from Kentucky singers in 1917 (and three from singers in Somerset in 1908), and a number of versions have also turned up in Ireland and Scotland.
 Dillard Chandler, a first cousin of Doug’s mother Berzilla, recorded the song for John Cohen in 1965 (Rounder CD 0028) and the superlative performance by Basil May, from Kentucky, is available on Yazoo CD 2014.
 A later recording of Doug Wallin singing this ballad may be heard on Smithsonian Folkways SF CD 40013.
 Interestingly, and understandably, many Appalachian singers have changed the title from The Carlisle Lady to The Carolina Lady.

 Keith Kendrick sang The Lion’s Den with Barry Coope in 1988 on the BBC Radio Derby cassette The Derby Tup Presents and unaccompanied in 1997 on his CD Home Ground.
-He commented in the latter album sleeve notes:
+He noted on the latter album:

 “Frailty—thy name is woman!”
 Well not if the text of this song is anything to go by!
 Lifted from the Folksinger’s Bible, Folksongs of Britain and Ireland by Peter Kennedy.